Special offer

 What is Form 5500?

 Form 5500 is an annual report containing information about retirement plans, as well as health and welfare plans, provided by employers.
-Employers must file with the IRS and the Department of Labor.
-A 5500 filing includes IRS Form 5500, as well as supporting schedules and documents.
+Filing requirements for Form 5500 are set under the Employee Retirement Income Security Act (ERISA), and the form is typically submitted to the Department of Labor, the Internal Revenue Service and the Pension Benefit Guaranty Corporation.

 The IRS and DOL use Form 5500 to ensure that companies comply with tax laws, ERISA and other regulations designed to protect employee interests.

-A 5500 filing includes a variety of details about company-provided plans:
+A 5500 filing includes a variety of details about company-provided plans, including:

 Which companies are required to file Form 5500?

 Offering retirement plans and other benefits can be a vital piece of a competitive compensation strategy, but they also add new accounting responsibilities for employers.
-Employers must complete a 5500 filing if they offer certain types of retirement or benefit plans.
-If you, as an employer, provide any plan covered by ERISA, you must file 5500 forms.
+A 5500 filing may be required for employers who offer certain types of retirement or benefit plans.
+Plans covered by ERISA typically need to submit Form 5500, providing federal agencies with information about the plan’s financial condition, operations and compliance.

 Types of plans that require a 5500 filing